browserbase/playbook/node/README.md

 The project uses several key dependencies:

 - `@browserbasehq/stagehand` - For browser automation with Stagehand
-- `@playwright/test` - For Playwright-based automation
+- `@playwright-core` - For Playwright-based automation
 - `zod` - For runtime type checking
 - `dotenv` - For environment variable management
 - `chalk` - For terminal styling